 There are several types of IT audits, including:

-- Innovative comparison audit: auditing that looks at an organization’s ability to innovate compared to competitors and evaluates how well the company produces new products
+- Innovative comparison audit: an audit that looks at an organization’s ability to innovate compared to competitors and evaluates how well the company produces new products

-- Technological position audit: auditing that examines current technology in the organization and future technologies that will need to be adopted
+- Technological position audit: an audit that examines current technology in the organization and future technologies that will need to be adopted

-- Systems and applications: an auditing process that specifically evaluates whether systems and applications are controlled, reliable, efficient, secure, and effective
+- Systems and applications: an audit process that specifically evaluates whether systems and applications are controlled, reliable, efficient, secure, and effective

-- Information processing facilities: an audit to evaluate an organization’s ability to produce applications even in disruptive conditions
+- Information processing facilities: auditing to evaluate an organization’s ability to produce applications even in disruptive conditions

 - Systems development: an audit for verifying that systems that are being developed are suited for the organization and meet development standards

-- Management of IT and enterprise architecture: an audit of the IT management’s organizational structure for information processing
+- Management of IT and enterprise architecture: auditing of the IT management’s organizational structure for information processing

 - Client, server, telecommunications, intranets, and extranets: audits to examine controls on client-connected servers and networks

 The skills you need as an IT auditor will vary depending on your specific role and industry, but there’s a general set of skills that all IT auditors need to be successful.
 Some of the most commonly sought skills for IT auditor candidates include: